bootsector/LLAMA/README.md

 (XInput-like).

 Mapping is fully customized by the user.
-Planning your mapping can be done with the help of the mapper/LLOAD Mapping.xlsx spreadsheel.
+Planning your mapping can be done with the help of the mapper/LLOAD Mapping.xlsx spreadsheet.
 Change the buttons of the supported pads in the "Input" area by selecting them from list boxes.
 You can see how those mappings affect output for XInput (USB) and also LLAPI cores by checking the "Output" area of the spreadsheet.

-After setting the mappings in the spreadsheet, simply use the numbers inside parenthesis for each button of each controller in the "<profile>" section of the mapper/map.xml file.
+After setting the mappings in the spreadsheet, simply use the numbers inside parenthesis for each button of each controller in the ```<profile>``` section of the mapper/map.xml file.
 There are two profiles per controller.
 You just apply the numbers at the same order they read from the spreadsheet to the chosen controller profile.